 (Taken from the Penistone Heritage Character Assessment, published by the Penistone Neighbourhood Development Plan.)

 This is a ‘dissenters chapel’ and is the oldest independent non-conformist chapel in the country.
 It has been in continuous use since it was built by Sylvanus Rich in 1692, a member of an important local gentry whose who also built Bullhouse Hall, in 1655.
-During the English Civil Wars Sylvanus’s father, Richard Rich fought on the parliamentarians side, together with Adam Eyre another local gent who lived at near-by Hazelhead Hall.
+During the English Civil Wars Sylvanus’s father, William Rich fought on the parliamentarians side, together with Adam Eyre another local gent who lived at near-by Hazelhead Hall.
 Eyre’s diary refers to the garrison at Penistone, under Sir Francis Wortley, being removed at the end of the Civil Wars.
 Many Protestant priests were persecuted and lost their livings under this act, which required clergy to swear allegiance to the restored monarch.
 In 1672 the Act of Toleration led to a more permissive approach to protestant priests.

 The congregation at Bullhouse Chapel was already at 200 in 1715.